Oriented towards People

 Continuity in the midst of change

 On this basis and under a new generation of executives, the classic print and publishing house Styria, from the mid-1990s onwards, was turned into a modern media company and repositioned.
 The transformation to a stock corporation in 1997, created modern structures suitable for this.
 Since then, the owner responsibility to a large extent has been carried by the non-profit Katholischer Medien Verein Privatstiftung.
 Under the leadership of Horst Pirker, chairman of the board from 1999 to September 2010, Styria focused all entrepreneurial attention and competence on contents.
-This reorientation has been and is accompanied by strategically justified, dynamic, yet controlled growth, which is documented through numerous start-ups, acquisitions and shareholdings on the national market and – since 2001 – also in Southeast Europe, especially Croatia and Slovenia.
-The current board consistently continues on this path, however with new accentuations.
+This reorientation has been accompanied by strategically justified, dynamic, yet controlled growth, which is documented through numerous start-ups, acquisitions and shareholdings on the national market and – since 2001 – also in Southeast Europe, especially Croatia and Slovenia.
+Over the last decade, this direction was pursued in a concentrated and consolidated manner.
 With a cooperative corporate culture and in clear strategic approaches, the strong brands of the Styria should be strengthened, costs and efficiency should be actively managed, and the share in the digital business should be expanded significantly in order to mobilise the full force of the group of companies for the common success.
+In this jubilee year of 2019, Styria’s current executive board, headed by Markus Mair, through the multi-million euro modernisation of newspaper printing facilities in Graz and St. Veit, has delivered a clear statement that the print business also has a future.